Find your roots. Know your story.

 - We do not provide information to law enforcement unless we are required to comply with a valid subpoena or a court-ordered request

-*Our tests can be used to determine carrier status in adults, but cannot determine if you have two copies of the genetic variant.
+*Our tests can be used to determine carrier status in adults from saliva collected using an FDA-cleared collection device (Oragene·DX model OGD-500.001), but cannot determine if you have two copies of the genetic variant.
 Each test is most relevant for people of certain ethnicities.
 The tests are not intended to diagnose a disease, or tell you anything about your risk for developing a disease in the future.
 On their own, carrier status tests are not intended to tell you anything about the health of your fetus, or your newborn child's risk of developing a particular disease later in life.